Joseph Stalin: Death, funeral, and aftermath

-On 1 March 1953, Stalin's staff found him semi-conscious on the bedroom floor of his Kuntsevo Dacha.
+On the late afternoon of 1 March 1953, Stalin's staff found him semi-conscious on the bedroom floor of his Kuntsevo Dacha.
 He was moved onto a couch and remained there for three days, during which he was hand-fed using a spoon and given various medicines and injections.
 Stalin's condition continued to deteriorate, and he died on 5 March.
 An autopsy revealed that he had died of a cerebral haemorrhage, and that his cerebral arteries had been severely damaged by atherosclerosis.
 Stalin's death was announced on 6 March; his body was embalmed, and then displayed in Moscow's House of Unions for three days.
 The crowds coming to view the body were so large and disorganised that many people were killed in a crowd crush.
 At the funeral on 9 March, attended by hundreds of thousands, Stalin was laid to rest in Lenin's Mausoleum in Red Square.

 Stalin left neither a designated successor nor a framework within which a peaceful transfer of power could take place.
 The Central Committee met on the day of his death, after which Malenkov, Beria, and Khrushchev emerged as the party's dominant figures.
 The system of collective leadership was restored, and measures introduced to prevent any one member from attaining autocratic domination.
-The collective leadership included Georgy Malenkov, Lavrentiy Beria, Vyacheslav Molotov, Kliment Voroshilov, Nikita Khrushchev, Nikolai Bulganin, Lazar Kaganovich and Anastas Mikoyan.
+The collective leadership included Georgy Malenkov, Lavrentiy Beria, Vyacheslav Molotov, Kliment Voroshilov, Nikita Khrushchev, Nikolai Bulganin, Lazar Kaganovich, and Anastas Mikoyan.
 Reforms to the Soviet system were immediately implemented.
 Economic reform scaled back mass construction projects, placed a new emphasis on house building, and eased the levels of taxation on the peasantry to stimulate production.
-The new leaders sought rapprochement with Yugoslavia and a less hostile relationship with the U.S., and they pursued a negotiated end to the Korean War in July 1953.
+The new leaders sought rapprochement with Yugoslavia and a less hostile relationship with the US, and they pursued a negotiated end to the Korean War in July 1953.
 The imprisoned doctors were released and the antisemitic purges ceased.
 A mass amnesty for certain convicts was issued, halving the country's inmate population, and the state security and Gulag systems were reformed.